Funding is provided through the Coronavirus Food Assistance Program (CFAP) that was created through the CARES Act.

-Following a push by Maine’s Congressional Delegation and Governor Janet Mills, the U.S. Department of Agriculture (USDA) announced in August that maple syrup producers are now eligible for CFAP’s direct financial relief.
+Following a push by Maine’s Congressional Delegation and Governor Janet Mills, the U.S. Department of Agriculture (USDA)announced earlier this month that maple syrup producers are now eligible for CFAP’s direct financial relief.
 In June, Senator Collins, along with and Senator King and Representatives Pingree and Golden, sent a letter to USDA Secretary Sonny Perdue (PDF) in support of maple syrup producers’ eligibility for direct relief from the Coronavirus Food Assistance Program (CFAP).
 In addition to maple syrup producers, aquaculture farmers were also made eligible for CFAP payments after Sen. Collins and the delegation urged USDA to include them in the program.
-In April, Senator Collins and the delegation sent a letter to Sec.
+In April, Sen. Collins and the delegation sent a letter to Sec.
 Perdue in support of aquaculture farmers’ eligibility for this direct relief.

-In July, Senator Collins visited Van Buren, where 760 food boxes through the Farmers to Families Food Box Program were distributed to members of the community.
-The food boxes, which contained products from Maine farmers, were purchased through a $2.14 million contract recently awarded to Maine Farmers Exchange (MFX) to participate in the program.
+Last month, Senator Collins visited Van Buren, where 760 food boxes through the Farmers to Families Food Box Program were distributed to members of the community.
+The food boxes, which contained products from Maine farmers, were purchased through a$2.14 million contract recently awarded to Maine Farmers Exchange (MFX) to participate in the program.

 Senator Collins has helped to lead bipartisan efforts in Congress to direct more support to farmers.
 She co-signed a series of letters to the USDA, urging Secretary Sonny Perdue to prioritize assistance to Maine farmers, including those in the dairy, potato, and blueberry industries.